Robert Atherton (civil servant)

-Robert Atherton CCS, JP (1801 - 1855) was a 19th-century British colonial official in British Ceylon (present day Sri Lanka) for more than 25 years.
-After a distinguished career in the Royal Navy, and recipient of the Burma Medal, he held various administrative and judicial roles in the Northern Province of Ceylon from 1825 until 1835.
-He was appointed as Assistant Government Agent (A.G.A), Eastern Province of Ceylon, in 1835, 1839, and 1845; A.G.A Northern Province, in 1836, and acted as District Judge, Batticaloa in 1841, and Justice of the Peace (JP), Eastern Province (1848–1855).
+Robert Atherton CCS, JP (1801 - 1855) was a 19th-century British colonial official in British Ceylon (present-day Sri Lanka), where he served for more than 25 years.
+After a distinguished career in the Royal Navy, during which he was awarded the Burma Medal, he held a series of administrative and judicial posts in the Northern Province of Ceylon from 1825 to 1835.
+He was appointed Assistant Government Agent (A.G.A.) of the Eastern Province in 1835, 1839, and 1845, and of the Northern Province in 1836.
+He also served as District Judge of Batticaloa in 1841 and as Justice of the Peace (JP) for the Eastern Province from 1848 until his death in 1855.
+In addition to his official career, Atherton was also an author, best known for his 1835 legal publication Thasawalamy: Or, The Laws and Customs of the Malabars of Jaffna.

 Early life

-Robert Atherton was born in Walton on the Hill, Liverpool on 8 December 1801, the fourth son of Colonel John Joseph Atherton (1761–1809), Second Lancashire Regiment of Fencible Light Dragoons, of Walton Hall, Liverpool and of Street Court, Kingsland, Herefordshire.
+Robert Atherton was born on 8 December 1801 at Walton on the Hill, Liverpool, the fourth son of Colonel John Joseph Atherton (1761–1809) of the Second Lancashire Regiment of Fencible Light Dragoons.
+His father was associated with Walton Hall, Liverpool, and Street Court, Kingsland, Herefordshire.

 His mother was Marianne Mitford (1777-1856), the eldest daughter of Bertram Mitford (1748-1800) of Mitford Old Manor House.

 Atherton was christened in Walton on the Hill, Liverpool a year after his birth on 17 December 1802.
 His ancient paternal family home, Walton Hall, Liverpool was sold two years later after multiple generations of occupancy.
 Street Court, a manor in Kingsland, Herefordshire became his new home in a rural setting.
 Shortly before his eighth birthday, his military father died.

+Aspects of Atherton’s schooling and early life in England prior to his naval service remain obscure.
+Following the death of his father in 1809, he grew up with his widowed mother at Street Court, Herefordshire.
+A contemporary critic later noted he “was brought up to the profession of a seaman,” suggesting his education was oriented toward naval rather than academic life.

+His youngest brother, George Nugent Atherton, drowned on 15 February 1827 after the ice broke beneath him whilst he was skating on the Round Pond in Kensington Gardens, London.

 When coming of age, Atherton did not purchase his commission as an officer in his father's regiment, instead he joined the Royal Navy, in the footsteps of his elder brother, Bertram Mitford Atherton (1800-1858).

-Royal Navy Career
+Naval Career

 Atherton served for two years under Captain Frederick Marryat on board the HMS Larne (1814), a 20-gun sixth rate small warship in the First Anglo-Burmese War (1824–1825).
-As the acting purser onboard, he was the officer responsible for all administrative duties, including ship’s supplies, such as food and drink, clothing, bedding and candles.
-Pursers at the time received no payout but were entitled to profits made through their business activities.
+As the acting purser onboard, he was the officer responsible for all administrative duties, including managing ship’s supplies, such as food and drink, clothing, bedding and candles.
+Pursers at the time received no fixed salary but were entitled to profits generated through their business activities.